ncsa/TGI_RAILS_Documentation/docs/source/running_jobs/index.rst

    --exclusive --mem=0

-GPU NVIDIA MIG (GPU slicing) for the A100 will be supported at a future date.
+GPU NVIDIA MIG (GPU slicing) for the H100 may be supported at a future date.

 Pre-emptive jobs will be supported at a future date.